 Anyways, I digress.
 On May 5, 2015 I walked around the Labyrinth at Saint Joseph's hospital and top of my mind was V-day.
 It had just been painted, and I probably was one of the first to make that trek.
-It was dedicated recently on the September 22nd, I believe, when it was the longest day of the year.
+It was dedicated recently on the September 22nd, I believe.
 I had done the Labyrinth before, when it used to be hedges, a couple of times, before the new hospital was built, when I was a patient in 2005 and afterwards with a good friend.

 The story we wrote that day, involving time travel, and rescuing of people in a factory in the Netherlands, and an epic celebration complete with chocolate, dancing, and jazz hands following the War, and after the rebuilding of the decimated country, was very inspirational.
 Frank was quite an amazing guy, and could be depended upon for good advice.
 He was pretending he was in a first class hotel, so naturally I pretended I was in a spa, in between feeling like I was in a monastery or prison.
 He had his own issues, but I never for a minute doubted his story or his integrity.
 I met a number of fabulous people at the hospital, and Frank was one about half a dozen patients I will never forget!